MOOCs (Massive Open Online Courses) are a modern form of online learning. And edX is one of the most important course platforms in the world.

 EdX was founded by MIT and Harvard.
 Today, more than 14 million participants from all over the world are learning with these courses, which are mostly free of charge.

 Who are these Masters of MOOCs based in Boston?

 (Want to check out the edX online courses?
 Jump directly to our directory.)

 Academic Excellence for Online Learners

 As is the case with all MOOC platforms, the course content in the edX MOOCs comes from universities.

 EdX is especially proud of the exceptional quality of the participating colleges and universities.
-Nine of the 10 best universities in the world are offering course content via edX (according to THE-Ranking).
+Seven of the 10 best universities in the world are offering course content via edX (according to THE-Ranking).

 Among them are some of the best-known U.S. universities and top European universities.
 These include: